DSTAlex/SSIE/big_data/TP 1 Initiation à Hadoop et MapReduce-20241209/readme.md

-run ./start_docker.sh for create all dockers, copy files in it and open a terminal in hadoop-master
+run ./start_docker.sh for create all dockers, copy files in it, start the hadoop server and open a terminal in hadoop-master

 run ./end_docker.sh to deleate all docker